thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 Now we need to upload the Office A plan and the Office B plan as graphic files to the [Image gallery](/docs/{{docsPrefix}}user-guide/image-gallery){:target="_blank"} and add links to them as server attributes for the "Office A" and "Office B" assets, respectively.

-For Office A use [the provided Office A plan image](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/office-a-plan.png){:target="_blank"} or your own.
+For Office A use [the provided Office A plan image](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/office-a-plan.png){:target="_blank"} or upload your own image.

 - Go to the "Image gallery" page of the "Resources" section;
 - Click "Upload image" button.
-This will open a new window designed for the upload image.
+This will open a new window for uploading the image.
 Here, you can either drag and drop your office plan image file or select it through a file explorer.
 Then, click "Upload";
 - Once the upload is successful and your image appears in the gallery, look for the "Embed image" icon next to the image.
 Click this to get a unique link that directly references your uploaded image;
 - Go to the "Assets" page of the "Entities" section, and click on "Office A".
 Navigate to the "Attributes" tab, and click the "plus" icon to add a new attribute;
-- Name this attribute "office-plan", choose "String" for the value type, and paste the previously copied link into the value field.
+- Name this attribute "office-plan", choose "String" as the value type, and paste the previously copied link into the value field.
 Confirm the addition by clicking "Add";

 We have added a new attribute with a link to the image of the Office A plan.

 {% include images-gallery.html imageCollection="add-office-plan-1" %}

 Similarly, upload the Office B plan image to the Image gallery, and add a link to it for "Office B" asset as a server attribute.
-Use the [provided Office B plan image](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/office-b-plan.png){:target="_blank"} or your own.
+Use the [provided Office B plan image](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/office-b-plan.png){:target="_blank"} or upload your own image.

 {% include images-gallery.html imageCollection="add-office-plan-2" %}

 #### Adding Image Map widget

 Now that we've completed the preparatory steps, it's time to add the Image Map widget itself.
-In this widget we will use the "[Device search query](/docs/{{docsPrefix}}user-guide/ui/aliases/#device-search-query){:target="_blank"}" alias type.
+In this widget, we will use the "[Device search query](/docs/{{docsPrefix}}user-guide/ui/aliases/#device-search-query){:target="_blank"}" alias type.
-This alias allows displaying devices of specified device types (device profiles) to a specified level that are linked to the root entity.
+This alias allows displaying devices of specified device types (device profiles) up to a specified level that are linked to the root entity.
 In our case, the root entity is the selected office.

 - Go to the "office" state and enter dashboard editing mode;
 - Click the "Add widget" button at the top of the screen;
 - Select the "Image Map" widget from the "Maps" widgets bundle;
 - Now we need to add a new alias.
 In the "Alias" field, enter a name for it - "Office sensors", and click "Create a new one";
-- Select the alias type "Device search query", turn on the option "Use dashboard state entity as root", set "Max relation level" to 1, relation type to "Contains", and list the device types: "smart-sensor", "energy-sensor", and "water-sensor.
-Click "Add";
+- Select the "Device search query" alias type, turn on the "Use dashboard state entity as root" option, set "Max relation level" to 1, choose "Contains" as the relation type, and list the following device types: "smart-sensor", "energy-sensor", and "water-sensor.
+Finally, click "Add";
 - Add "xPos", "yPos", and "type" as data keys;

 {% include images-gallery.html imageCollection="adding-image-map-widget-1" %}